New boiler cost: how to save thousands when buying and installing a new boiler

 The best way to save money on the cost of a new boiler and the installation is to shop around.

-When it comes to installation you might want to start with energy companies like British Gas for a quote but you should also look at independent traders too, who typically charge up to a third less.
+When it comes to installation you might want to start by going to energy companies for a quote to get a rough idea of costs, but you should definitely also look at independent traders too, as they typically charge up to a third less.

 When comparing prices also bear in mind any guarantees that are offered on the work but be wary of having to pay more for a warranty that may already be included by the manufacturer on the equipment.